Nitro/lagermeister/README.md

 It uses NATS-streaming to act as the main message buffer and is comprised of three main parts:

-1. **Message receiver**: Currently this requires POSTing individual Heka Protobuf messages to the HTTP endpoint.
-It will also support TCP streaming protocol once a suitable implementation is working at reasonable performance.
+1. **Message receiver**: There are two implementations of the message receiver: an HTTP receiver and a TCP streaming receiver that processes HekaFraming messages.
+Both receiver expect Heka protobuf messages.
+A single stream can push about 5500 3KB messages per second currently.
+The HTTP receiver should be able to handle substantially more, though with a much larger network footprint.
+Each streaming receiver should be able to handle thousands of open connections.
-   **location**: `http_recevier/`
+   **location**: `http_recevier/`, `tcp_receiver`

 2. **NATS-Streaming Server**: Acts as a centralized buffer and subscription manager for log consumers.
 It will guarantee at-least-once delivery for each